National Leadership Program, Summer 2019

-Through her Apprenticeship at RespectAbility, Kohout hoped to learn how to destigmatize disability and create more opportunities for people with disabilities.
+Through her Fellowship at RespectAbility, Kohout hoped to learn how to destigmatize disability and create more opportunities for people with disabilities.

-Kohout wrote three pieces during the 2019 Summer Apprenticeship.
+Kohout wrote three pieces during the 2019 Summer Fellowship.
 Read them on our website:

 - Vincenzo Piscopo: Rethinking Disability by Removing Labels (August 20, 2019)